ThomasFrentzel/ThomasFrentzel/README.md

 <h3 align="center">
   <em>

--🌱 I’m currently learning more about Python and Java
+-🌱 I’m currently learning more about Python and Java.

--🧑‍💻 Computer Science student in <a href="https://www.pucpr.br/">PUCPR</a>(2021-2024)
+-🧑‍💻 Computer Science student in <a href="https://www.pucpr.br/">PUCPR</a>(2021-2024).

--⚡ Always open to learn new things
+-⚡ Always open to learn new things.

--💻You can find some more projects <a href="https://github.com/Projects-Thomas-Frentzel">here
+-💻You can find some more projects <a href="https://github.com/Projects-Thomas-Frentzel">here.

    ##